Evolutionary Milestones that Hindered Reliability Testing

 One of our esteemed customers, a renowned semiconductor company, had a similar vision for enhancing its reliability testing process.

-In the midst of refining their reliability testing methodologies and upgrading to system-agnostic scripts, they also wanted to enhance their internally developed framework built atop an outdated technology.
+In the midst of refining their reliability testing methodologies and upgrading to system-agnostic scripts, they also wanted to enhance their internally developed framework.

 Here is an overview into the aspects that recommended an upgrade by the customer:

-The customer’s existing framework, faced limitations in scalability and community support, ushering the need for modernization.
+The customer’s existing framework faced limitations in scalability and community support, ushering in the need for modernization.

-As the chip complexity increased, the need for testing multiple DUTs simultaneously in a shorter time became paramount.
-Acknowledging this, the customer wanted to ensure the seamless scalability of testing processes that overcomes the limitations of the existing framework.
+As chip complexity increased, the need to test multiple DUTs simultaneously in a shorter time became paramount.
+Acknowledging this, the customer wanted to ensure the seamless scalability of testing processes that overcome the limitations of the existing framework.

 - Confines of Test Configuration Management

-The test configuration management with the earlier system was also deemed an upgrade.
+The test configuration management with the earlier system also required an upgrade.
 Experiments and test scripts were maintained in folders with respective engineers, which hindered the reuse and shareability aspect of the process.

 - From Device-Specific to Device-Agnostic

-The customer wanted to make their framework to be system and device-agnostic to seamlessly adapt to the diverse hardware configurations and effectively reusing the engineering effort in design the test routines.
+The customer wanted to make their framework to be system and device-agnostic to seamlessly adapt to the diverse hardware configurations and effectively reuse the engineering effort in designing the test routines.

 - Data Retrieval and Insights Generation Requirement